ietf-wg-happy/draft-happy-eyeballs-v3/draft-ietf-happy-happyeyeballs-v3.md

 for preferred addresses to come back (via AAAA records) along with service information (via SVCB/HTTPS records).
-This accounts for the case where the AAAA or SVCB/HTTPS records follow the A recoreds by a few milliseconds.
+This accounts for the case where the AAAA or SVCB/HTTPS records follow the A records by a few milliseconds.
 This delay is referred to as the "Resolution Delay".

 The RECOMMENDED value for the Resolution Delay is 50 milliseconds.